mission-minded-llc/ampdresume/src/graphql/README.md

 ## GraphQL Query Template

-Once you have the definition and accompanying resolver set up, you'll want to head to the `src/graphql/` folder to add a GraphQL query.
+Once you have the definition and accompanying resolver set up, you'll want to head to the `src/graphql/` folder to add function that relies on a GraphQL query to process the request to the server.

-## Query/Mutation Function

-Then, add the function that relies on the previously-mentioned query to process the request to the server.
-This function can live next to the GraphQL query itself.

 ## Tanstack Query

 This repo uses Tanstack Query to handle the GraphQL requests via Apollo.
-Use the previously-noted function as the callback for the Tanstack Query call.
+Use the previously-noted function as the function for the Tanstack Query call.